The Bug Squad¶

 Sign the Ubuntu Code of Conduct

-If you completed the previous steps, apply for membership on the Bug Squad team at Launchpad.
+Once you have completed these steps, apply for membership on the Bug Squad team at Launchpad.

-When joining the Bug Squad, please keep up-to-date with bug management policies.
+When joining the Bug Squad, you will need to keep up-to-date with bug management

+policies.
 Changes are always announced on the mailing list.
-For further information feel
+For further details

 Note